-During English rule, the Acadians maintained a careful neutralityneutral: belonging to no side in a conflict; not taking the part of either side in a conflict or war..
+During British rule, the Acadians maintained a careful neutralityneutral: belonging to no side in a conflict; not taking the part of either side in a conflict or war..
 They would not fight with the French, they promised, but neither would they fight against them.
-They refused to sign any oath of allegiance to the King of England which required them to take up arms against the French.
-Initially this didn't bother the English and the Acadians felt their neutrality was accepted, but then war broke out again between England and France.
+They refused to sign any oath of allegiance to the King of Great Britain which required them to take up arms against the French.
+Initially this didn't bother the British and the Acadians felt their neutrality was accepted, but then war broke out again between Great Britain and France.

 Governor Edward Cornwallis threatened deportationdeport: to banish or expel. if the Acadians wouldn't sign the oath.
 When he was replaced in 1754 by Governor Charles Lawrence those threats were carried out.
 The expulsion of the Acadians was quick and cruel.
 Beginning in 1755 they were herded onto ships and dispersed down the coast of the English colonies to the south.
 Families were split up and more than a third were lost at sea or died of disease.
 Some made it to Louisiana where they created the Cajun culture.
 Over the years many Acadians returned from exile, determined to reunite their families.
 Their original farms had long been taken over by British settlers, but they recreated a community around the less fertile Moncton area of New Brunswick where they have risen again as a strong, distinct culture within Canada.